ChristianSilvermoon/StrawberryPack/README.md

 # Strawberry Pack

-If Regular is Vanilla and Modded is Chocolate, then is Strawberry
+If Regular is Vanilla and Modded is Chocolate, then *this* is Strawberry

 ## What's it do?
 A number of things, here's a list